 You can simply unpair them with the headphone should you just want to listen to music.
 Very convenient.

 Soundstage, Instrument Separation, and Imaging.
 For gaming, this is probably the most important aspect.
 A few minutes ago I sat down with the HD600 and HD558 and A/B tested both while playing Fallout 4.
 It wasn’t that the 600 was “bad.”
 Quite the contrary; It sounded great!
 But the HD558 did a better job of immersing you in Fallout’s world.
 Sounds were spaced out better, and I could hear stuff in all directions.
-The 558 gave me more of an out of body type of experience vs. the more narrowly imaged 600.
+The 558 gave me more of an out-of-body type of experience vs. the more narrowly imaged 600.

 Fun vs. Competitive.
 Parlaying off of that, because the 600’s are more closed in, they may do better in more of a casual setting.
-A headphone with better Soundstage like the 558 fares better in competitive gaming because you can hear stuff all around you.
-The point is, we’re looking for headphones that match either of these criteria, and we’re going to be more picky about it.
+A headphone with a better Soundstage like the 558 fares better in competitive gaming because you can hear stuff all around you.
+The point is, we’re looking for headphones that match either of these criteria, and we’re going to be pickier about it.

 Good Mic.
 I placed this last because you may or may not even want to use a mic.
 It’s not absolutely mandatory, but some folks like to be able to chat, strategize, and talk smack in the lobby. 😛 I was never that guy, though I did go off on some guy once for cheating in COD4.

 Okay, we’re finally ready. 😀 I’ll outline this by stating the headphone in question, and then quickly mentioning fun level, competitive level, and comfort level.